siemah/react-express-typescript-ssr/README.md

 ## TODO
 - [x] Passing data between server and client using serialize-javascript package to serializing
 - [x] Move all component, images and styles to /components, /assets/images and /assets/styles
-- [ ] Create a seo and layout component
+- [x] Create a seo and layout component
+- [ ] Implement json-ld on seo component
 - [ ] Private and guest routes
 - [ ] Refactor server
-- [ ] Setup all express middlewares required for best practice like compression, proxy and ..
+- [ ] Setup express to include recommanded middlewares for best practice like csp, proxy support and compression
 - [ ] Config sequelize and/or mongoose